 Coursera as a platform is growing exponentially.
-In just two years, the number of registered learners on Coursera has grown by more than 56%.
-It is the learning platform of choice for nearly 50 million students.
+Over the past two years, the number of registered learners on Coursera has more than dobule and it s now the learning platform of choice for more than 90 million students.
 It’s also the online education platform of choice for large corporations such as Adobe and MasterCard when it comes to workforce training.
 At first glance, Coursera seems like the perfect platform for learning any topic online.
 To see whether that’s really the case, I will have a deeper look into the platform in this review of Coursera.

 What is Coursera?

 Coursera is one of the world’s leading online education websites.
 Massive open online courses (MOOCs), professional certificates, micro-credential programs, and online degrees are Coursera’s primary line of business.
 Coursera was one of the first companies in the MOOC industry to achieve so-called “unicorn” status with its more than $1 billion valuation.
 It’s easily one of the best MOOC websites for students who want to reap the benefits of studying online, without sacrificing university-level quality.
 In this Coursera review, you will find out why exactly that is.

 To give you a quick overview of the platform, here are some recent key numbers of Coursera:

 - 92+ million registered learners

 - 2,900+ enterprise customers, including Adobe and the Abu Dhabi School of Government

 In the course of this review of Coursera, you will learn what these various learning programs mean, and whether they are a good fit for you.
 However, before that, let’s have a quick look at the history of Coursera and how it became such a giant in the e-learning industry.